If you like weird stories like this, check out our new book! → Hipster Business Models

 So why not avoid all of this by using stacks of real money?
 According to Bilson, that would be a major logistical issue.
 “If you’re shooting a scene with $100,000 in cash, you don’t want to have $100,000 of actual money on set,” he reasons.
 “That’s a liability.”
 While a small number of films do employ real money, it’s usually for special reasons.

 Producers for 1978’s The Brinks Job opted to use real cash for a scene with extreme close-ups of huge piles of money; it was loaned from a bank, guards hawked over it for the duration of the scene, and it was collected, counted, and returned immediately following the shoot.
 There is also a small market for “period money.”
 Pam Elyea of History for Hire, a family-run prop business in Sun City, stays out of the phony lucre business, instead renting out small amounts of real money for historical films.
 For instance, her business was recently commissioned by the producers of Betsy Smith, a movie set in the 1920s, to provide bills from that era.
 Elyea adds that it’s “hard for production companies to liquidate assets after the film or television series,” so they choose to rent cash out instead of purchasing it at face value.

 If Gregg Bilson truly intended to be a counterfeiter, he jokes that he could produce “much more exceptional money.”
 Instead, he chooses to “do good rather than evil.”

-If you liked this blog post, you'll be mildly amused by our book → Everything Is Bullshit.
+If you liked this blog post, you might be mildly amused by our new book → Hipster Business Models.